thilinasGit/ESP01S_Light/readme.md

 Simply connect to the access point(Hotspot) created by the module using wifi, it will appear as LightAP and the password is 12345678.
-Then goto http://192.168.4.1 using a browser and use the links to controll the relay.
+Then goto http://192.168.4.1 using a browser and use the links to control the relay.
 There are few useful settings in settings page.
 It can be used to change what state the relay should be after a boot (default state).

 Options are as follows.